u-boot/u-boot/tools/binman/binman.rst

     entry.

 compress:
-    Sets the compression algortihm to use (for blobs only).
+    Sets the compression algorithm to use (for blobs only).
 See the entry documentation for details.

 missing-msg: